Surveillance and Monitoring

 Scope of this chapter

-Children's Homes should provide a positive home environment in which children can live and learn.
-Relationship-based practice should be promoted.
+The Home aims to provide a positive home environment in which children can live and learn and where relationship-based practice is promoted.

 All staff should: